-The operations of the Acadian Timberlands are conducted entirely in New Brunswick and Maine.
+Acadian's operations are conducted entirely in New Brunswick and Maine.
 The land base is operated by management teams located in Edmundston and Plaster Rock, New Brunswick and Millinocket, Maine.
-Total merchantable inventory amounts to 37.7 million m3 with an annual sustainable harvest volume of 1,042,000 m3.
+Total merchantable inventory amounts to 38.9 million m3 with an annual sustainable harvest volume of approximately 1.0 million m3.